-AAA hosting free Child Passenger Seat Clinic on Thursday
+AAA hosts free Child Passenger Seat Clinic in Hamden

 HAMDEN, Conn.
-(WTNH) — An event aimed at keeping children safe in the car will take place on Thursday in Hamden.
+(WTNH) — An event aimed at keeping children safe in the car took place on Thursday in Hamden.

-AAA Northeast is holding a free car seat clinic Thursday from 10 a.m. – noon.
+AAA Northeast held a free car seat clinic Thursday from 10 a.m. – noon.
 The idea is to teach parents how to install a car seat properly.

 One study found that almost 75 percent of car seats are either misused or improperly installed.

-Those interested can head to the AAA Hamden annex parking lot.
+“The state of Connecticut is about a 90 percent misuse rate, it’s very easy to make mistakes,” said Adelle Zocher, AAA.

+That clinic in Hamden was open to both AAA members and non-members.

 ==